trueheart78/trueheart78.com/games.md

    - Actual real, not terrible story.
    - Gameplay is solid.
    - Zelda (the character) is spectacular.
+1. Super Mario Odyssey (Switch)
+   - 30hr estimated for real ending
 1. Earthbound (SNES Classic)
    - Over 20 years later and it still holds up.

 <!-- playing:end -->
 <a name='for-fun'></a>